 The Industrial Design and Interaction Design of the bottle maintain a balance between the familiar semantics of a medication pill bottle (i.e. child proof cap, cylindrical shape, white plastic), while adding a touch of intelligence and technology (i.e. backlit pill 'gauge' window, base with edge glow, and a rubber foot).
 The oval shape of the bottle allows better leverage on the cap for arthritic users.
 An internal lighting and sound scheme calmly alerts the user at appropriate intervals according to the particular medication regiment.

-The Mechanical Engineering strategy had to accomodate material selection for FDA compliance, part design for ease of manufacture, and a 2-part strategy for easy assembly.
-It accomplishes all three of these while also housing a sophisticated battery, antenna, and PCB system.
+When determining the Product Architecture, we had to accomodate the following: material selection for FDA compliance, part design for ease of manufacture, and a 2-part strategy for easy assembly.
+The bottle accomplishes all three of these while also housing a sophisticated battery, antenna, and PCB system.
 A leaf lever switch embedded in the rim of cap allows the bottle to detect when the cap has been removed or re-applied.
 These actions are recognized by the bottle's software to initiate connectivity to the web for data transmissions and other actions.